ParthaPritamDeka/Machine_Learning/student_intervention/README.md

 ```ipython notebook student_intervention.ipynb```
 ```jupyter notebook student_intervention.ipynb```

-This will open the iPython Notebook software and project file in your browser.
+This will open the iPython Notebook software and project file in the browser.

 ## Data